 Get the poison away from the child.

-If the substance is still in the child's mouth, make him or her spit it out or remove
+If the substance is still in the child's mouth, make them spit it out or remove it

-it with your fingers (keep this along with any other evidence of what the child has
+with your fingers (keep this along with any other evidence of what the child has swallowed).

 Do not make the child vomit.

 Call Poison Help at 800-222-1222 right away to get connected to a local poison center.

 Do not follow instructions on packaging regarding poisoning because these are often outdated.